irresponsible/argon2_nif/README.md

 ## See also

 * [argon2_elixir](httpsi://github.com/riverrun/argon2_elixir), the elixir library upon which this one is based and whose nifs we use.

-Note that we're not using this because we had difficulties getting it to build as a dependency.
+It doesn't want to build in a rebar3 project.

 ## Copyright and License